End of the Line (Traveling Wilburys song): Music video

 The music video for "End of the Line" was directed by Willy Smax and filmed in Los Angeles in December 1988.
-Set in a moving passenger car (carriage) pulled by a steam locomotive, it features Dylan playing guitar and session musician Jim Keltner (credited as Buster Sidebury on the albums) playing brushes.
-As Orbison died after recording his vocals but before the video was shot, a shot of a guitar sitting in a rocking chair and a photo of him are shown when his vocals are heard.
+Set in a moving passenger carriage pulled by a steam locomotive, it features Dylan, Harrison, and Lynne playing guitar, Petty playing bass, and session musician Jim Keltner (credited as Buster Sidebury on the albums) playing drums with brushes.
+As Orbison had died after recording his vocals but before the video was shot, his guitar is shown sitting in a rocking chair inside the carriage, and a photo of Orbison is shown when his vocals are heard.

+In 2025, the music video was restored in 4K from a new scan of the original 35 mm film footage.

 Legacy

 The song was used over the end credits of the final episode of the British sitcom One Foot in the Grave and the American comedy Parks and Recreation.

+A cover version sung by Dennis Waterman was used as the theme for two episodes of the BBC series New Tricks, then replaced by a close pastiche.

 "End of the Line" appeared in the George Harrison-produced cult comedy Checking Out.

 The song has also been included in TV spots for the 2004 film The Terminal, as well as the trailer for the 2007 hit comedy Knocked Up.

 Tom Petty and the Heartbreakers played this song live during their 2008 North American tour.

 Harrison was honoured in the parody song "No Where Near the End of My Time" by radio on-air personality Bob Rivers.

-The song was used on the end credits of the Australian family comedy film Red Dog: True Blue in 2016 and for an episode of HBO's Crashing in 2018.
+The song was used on the end credits of the 2016 Australian family comedy film Red Dog: True Blue and for an episode of HBO's Crashing in 2018.

 It was also used in the trailer for the 2023 Tom Hanks movie, A Man Called Otto.

+The song is used in the 2024 film Sonic the Hedgehog 3 during a scene set in 1974 depicting the friendship between Maria Robotnik and Shadow the Hedgehog.
+However, due the song being released 1989, it is considered to be an example of anachronism.